 Most Common Mistakes Entrepreneurs Make

-When Scott Seamans first presented the idea of crocs to his friends George Boedecker and Lyndon Hanson, he was dismissed in seconds.
+When Scott Seamans first presented the idea of Crocs to his friends George Boedecker and Lyndon Hanson, he was dismissed in seconds.

 They said they were ‘the ugliest pair of shoes’ they had ever come across.
+Even so, they admitted that they were ‘the most comfortable shoes they’d ever worn.’

 And together, the three developed a very successful business!

-What was their masterplan?
-They simply targeted the people they believed mattered most – Gen Z. The people who grew up with crocs as kids.
+What was their master plan?
+They simply targeted the people they believed mattered most—Gen Z, the people who grew up with Crocs as kids.

 They understood clearly that the youth influence what’s relevant.
 And simply because of that, they rose again.

-A Lesson On Common Mistakes Entrepreneurs Make
+A Lesson on the Mistakes Entrepreneurs Make

 The statistics can back me up.